Ace Your Interview: Tell a Great Story

 • Problem: Describe the situation or problem your department faced (any good story has an obstacle that needs to be overcome).
 Make sure the interviewer understands the importance of the problem you were trying to solve (any good story has drama).
 For example, don’t just say “customers were leaving,” say “Customers were inexplicably leaving, after 5 years of steady growth.
 This new trend was threatening our revenue goals and market share.”
 As in this example, try to focus on the bottom line for that organization (e.g. revenue, market share).

 • Result: Conclude with the result of your actions.
 Again, make it important, powerful, tie it to the bottom line.
 Don’t just say “So I was able to fix the problem.”
-Instead say “The result was that the decline in customers began reversing itself immediately and the company was able to meet its revenue goals.
-In fact, I received formal recognition from the COO for my work.”
+Instead say “The result was that the decline in customers began reversing itself immediately, the company was able to meet its revenue goals, and we were able to attract the buyers that led to a successful sale.

 Don’t give too much detail, or too little.
 Rather, focus on making your example interesting.
 Use specifics, imagery, and even drama.
 Your example will resonate far more with the interviewer when you do.
 I tell clients to pretend they are telling the story to a five year old; you have to hold their attention, so let go of the boring detail and excess jargon!

 Here’s a client example from a successful interview.
 The interviewer asked “What is your greatest strength?” (which isn’t the greatest interview question, by the way, but that’s for another post).
-This client didn’t just say “My analytic skills” and stop there.
+This client didn’t just say “Seeing the big picture” and stop there.
 Instead, she said:

 Two years ago we were seeing a retention problem with our accounts—people were leaving in droves.
-No one was sure why or what to do about it, and it was threatening our revenue goals.
+No one was sure why or what to do about it, and it was threatening our revenue goals and ability to attract prospective buyers for a company sale.

-So I took the initiative to analyze the data.
-I looked at x, y, and z, across 50 different customer segments over two years, using SAS and Excel.
-I saw that the problem was concentrated in just five of the segments, beginning all at the same time.
-I then reached out to business partners who could shed light on what I was seeing.
-Through the data and these conversations, it became clear that the people leaving were all related to one product where we had recently changed the service terms!
+So I led my team in analyzing the data.
+I had them look at x, y, and z, across 50 different customer segments over two years.
+It became clear to me that the problem was concentrated in just five of the segments, beginning all at the same time.
+I then reached out to business partners who could shed light on what events coincided with this decline.
+Through the data and these conversations, I realized that customers that were leaving were all related to one product where we had recently changed the service terms!

 Notice how at the end of the story she turned it back to them.
 She wanted to ensure that the story was relevant to them (“How can you help me?” is their number one question).
 When you tell your story, be prepared for lots of follow-up questions.
 Good interviewers will want to know things like what obstacles you faced in getting the data, why you chose this method for conducting the analysis, how you got cooperation from the other departments in its evaluation, what you enjoyed most/did best, and so forth.